marcingrzejszczak/marcingrzejszczak.github.io/content/post/2025-12-04-microservices-survey/index.md

 content_meta:
   trending: false
 ---

+> [!NOTE]
+> Thank you for filling out the survey but the course is up and running!
+You can check it out [here](https://maven.com/toomuchcoding/java-microservices-with-spring).

 TLDR; I'm considering running a course about microservices in Java.
 Can you please fill out a [survey](https://maven.com/forms/bbafe1)?

 <!-- more -->